jeffWelling/jeffwelling.github.com/_posts/2011-05-02-Diskless-Debian-Squeeze.markdown

     mkdir -p /var/lib/tftpboot/pxelinux.cfg
     cp /usr/lib/syslinux/pxelinux.0 /var/lib/tftpboot/.
-    cp /nfs/zim/boot/vmlinuz<TAB> /var/lib/tftpboot/vmlinuz-zim
+    cp /nfs/zim/boot/vmlinuzTAB /var/lib/tftpboot/vmlinuz-zim
     cp /nfs/zim/boot/initrd.img.netboot /var/lib/tftpboot/initrd.img.zim

-Where you see <TAB>, press the TAB key and it will automagically fill in the kernel version, assuming you only have one version in there.
+Where you see TAB, press the TAB key and it will automagically fill in the kernel version, assuming you only have one version in there.
 Now, create a PXE config file

     vim /var/lib/tftpboot/pxelinux.cfg/default